EventStore/EventStore/docs/plugins/OTLP-plugin.md

 ﻿# OTLP Exporter Plugin

 The OTLP Exporter Plugin allows you to export EventStoreDB metrics to a specified endpoint using the OpenTelemetry Protocol (OTLP).
-This guide will help you set up the exporter and customize its configuration to meet your monitoring needs, so you can receive, process, and export metrics as desired.
-Learn more about the [OTEL collector here.](https://opentelemetry.io/docs/collector/)
+This guide will help you set up the exporter and customize its configuration so you can receive, process, and export and monitor metrics as desired.
+Learn more about the [OTEL collector here](https://opentelemetry.io/docs/collector/).

 ::: tip
 The OTLP Exporter plugin is included in commercial versions of EventStoreDB.